-- About This Tutorial In this tutorial, you will use the HR schema to learn how to use Oracle Label Security compartments. - Step 2: Authorize Lily Leagull for the HIGHLY\SENSITIVE Level After the lleagull account has been created, you can authorize it to use the HIGHLY SENSITIVE level. - Step 3: Create Two Compartments for the Oracle Label Security Policy All three users (Susan Mavris, Ida Neau, and Lily Leagull) will use compartments to access their data. - Step 4: Create the Data Labels for the Compartments You will create three data labels for the compartments. - Step 5: Assign the Labels to the Users Assigning the labels to the users will designate the rows to which these users will have access. - Step 6: Add the Policy Labels to the HR.EMPLOYEES Table Data

-The HR user will add the policy labels to the HR.EMPLOYEES table data in the EMPLOYEE\ID column. - Step 7: Test the Oracle Label Security Policy To test the policy, each user will try to guery the HR.EMPLOYEES table. - Step 8: Optionally, Remove the Oracle Label Security Policy Components You can remove the Oracle Label Security policy, HR\ROLE role, and users Ida Neau, Susan Mavris, and Lily Leagull.
+- About This Tutorial In this tutorial, you will use the HR schema to learn how to use Oracle Label Security compartments. - Step 1: Create an Account for Lily Leagull Lily Leagull will initially have the same privileges as Susan Mavris and Ida Neau. - Step 2: Authorize Lily Leagull for the HIGHLY_SENSITIVE Level After the lleagull account has been created, you can authorize it to use the HIGHLY SENSITIVE level. - Step 3: Create Two Compartments for the Oracle Label Security Policy All three users (Susan Mavris, Ida Neau, and Lily Leagull) will use compartments to access their data. - Step 4: Create the Data Labels for the Compartments You will create three data labels for the compartments. - Step 5: Assign the Labels to the Users Assigning the labels to the users will designate the rows to which these users will have access. - Step 6: Add the Policy Labels to the HR.EMPLOYEES Table Data The HR user will add the policy labels to the HR.EMPLOYEES table data in the EMPLOYEE_ID column. - Step 7: Test the Oracle Label Security Policy To test the policy, each user will try to query the HR.EMPLOYEES table. - Step 8: Optionally, Remove the Oracle Label Security Policy Components You can remove the Oracle Label Security policy, HR_ROLE role, and users Ida Neau, Susan Mavris, and Lily Leagull.